 Enjoy our tropical weather and have fun wearing whatever you want in our city!

 DID YOU KNOW ?

-The Transport Museum is a venue of 20 thousand square meters, next to the Parque del este in Santa Cecilia Caracas, Venezuela.
+The Transport Museum has 6 differents collections of cars, railways, airplanes, etc .
+This museum is located next to the Parque del este in Santa Cecilia Caracas, Venezuela.

 Issued on 27 March 1874 by President Antonio Guzmán Blanco, the Church of the Holy Trinity of Caracas was transformed into the National Pantheon, in order to preserve the remains of the heroes and the eminent persons of Independence .
 In relation to the old church, it had been built by Juan Domingo Infante Sacramento in the mid eighteenth century, but was almost totally destroyed by the earthquake of 1812.
 There are niches with statues of Francisco de Miranda and Antonio José de Sucre, respectively.
 Among other niches, arranged along the longitudinal walls, there are memorials to the First Republic, José Gregorio Monagas, the Federation, Andrés Bello, José Antonio Paez, the Declaration of the Republic of Venezuela, Rafael Urdaneta and José Mara Vargas.

 Do you like coffee?
 In Venezuela the most important and popular drink is coffee.

 From the International Simon Bolivar Airport, take the main highway (La Guaira - Caracas) which will be a 20 min drive.
 Once you arrive to Caracas, take the left exit (Terrazas del Avila - Prados del Este).
 Look for Las Mercedes exit, the hotel is located at the end of it.